LESBAT-HEIG-VD/EcoDynElec/docs/supplementary/download.rst

 Only the dowload
 ----------------

-The module ``dynamical.preprocessing.download_raw`` can be used to download the required generation and exchanges files for all months covered by the user-defined dates (Figure 4).
+The module ``dynamical.preprocessing.downloading`` can be used to download the required generation and exchanges files for all months covered by the user-defined dates (Figure 4).
 Before the download, the module verifies if it is worth transferring each file; download is aborted if (1) it already exists locally, (2) the local version was modified less than 15min before the remove version was modified and (3) the local file is 90% or less in size than the remote file.
 Conditions 2 and 3 allow to download again if a file was partially downloaded (interruption during of previous download).
 Their parameters (15min and 90%) are default values but can be modified by the user in the `download` function.

 .. code-block:: python
     :caption: Trigger the downloading process with ``dynamical`` using the parameter tool

-    from dynamical.preprocessing.download_raw import download
+    from dynamical.preprocessing.downloading import download
     download(config=param)

 Alternatively, if a spreadsheet is used, the path to the spreadsheet can be passed to the ``config=`` parameter.